kidaa30/ohimanual/3_conduct_manual/intro_assessment.md

 ---
 # Introduction

-  >**Summary:**

-> This guide provides an overview of conducting an OHI+ assessment.
-An assessment involves incorporating information from your study area into goal models to calculate Ocean Health Index (OHI) scores using the OHI Toolbox software and WebApp.
-This process is explained in this guide.
+> This manual will guide you through conducting an OHI+ assessment.
+An OHI+ assessment involves incorporating information from your study area into goal models to calculate Ocean Health Index (OHI) scores using the OHI Toolbox software and displaying information on an WebApp.
+The key conceptual and technical information are provided here.

 ## Where you are in the OHI+ process